tyhardison/Research-Project-Locational-Impact-on-Health-Habits-Amongst-Demographics/README.md

 *Dataset included in repository*

-Prior to processing, both empty and 'total' rows were removed as well as any rows where the value being reported with left unanswered.
+Prior to processing, both empty and 'total' rows were removed as well as any rows where the value being reported was left unanswered.
+Additionally, I seperate data from 3 different main questions (health status, health activity, and diet) into 3 tables to isolate this information in analysis.
+This process occurs in Cell 3 (see /Code/3_Cleaning.py), but later a grand table of all information in a unified format fo each 1 demographic per row per health group is compiled in Cell 7 (see /Code/7_ProfileTable.py).

 ***To Reproduce:*** Please see requirements.txt in the repository